 Communication, Renegotiation, and the Scope for Collusion

 We use experiments to analyze what type of communication is most effective in achieving cooperation in a simple collusion game.
-Consistent with the theories of collusion and cheap talk, an initial burst of collusion rapidly collapses if subjects can only use a limited message space that does not allow communication of contingent strategies.
-When unlimited pre-game communication is allowed, a similar initial decline in collusion reverses over time.
+Consistent with the existing literature on communication and collusion, even minimal communication leads to a short run increase in collusion.
+However, in a limited message-space treatment where subjects cannot communicate contingent strategies, this initial burst of collusion rapidly collapses.
+When unlimited pre-game communication is allowed via a chat window, an initial decline in collusion is reversed over time.
 Content analysis is used to identify multiple channels by which communication improves collusion in this setting.
-Explicit threats to punish cheating are the most important factor to successfully establish collusion, consistent with the theory.
-Surprisingly, collusion is even more likely when we allow for renegotiation, contrary to standard theories of renegotiation.
-With renegotiation cheaters are often admonished in strong terms.
+Explicit threats to punish cheating prove to be by far the most important factor to successfully establish collusion, consistent with the existing theory of collusion.
+However, collusion is even more likely when we allow for renegotiation, contrary to standard theories of renegotiation.
+What appears critical for the success of collusion with renegotiation is that cheaters are often admonished in strong terms.
 Allowing renegotiation therefore appears to increase collusion by allowing for an inexpensive and highly effective form of punishment.

 Suggested Citation: Suggested Citation